Life Insurance Companies in Canada (2026 Updated List!)

 How to pick the right life insurance company in Canada

-You’ll want to ensure an insurance company can deliver your coverage when needed, provide reliable service, offer clear guidance, and have a proven track record of paying claims.
+Choose an insurance company that can provide reliable service, offer clear guidance, and have a proven track record of paying claims.

-- Coverage options: Confirm they offer the policy type you need (term, whole, or universal life), plus any add-ons that matter to you, like child coverage or critical illness insurance.
+- Coverage options: They offer the policy type you need (term, whole, or universal life), plus any add-ons that matter to you, like child coverage or critical illness insurance.

-- Established reputation: Check their company history, Better Business Bureau rating, and customer reviews to see how reliable they are and how they treat policyholders.
+- Established reputation: Read customer reviews, Better Business Bureau ratings, and company history to see how reliable they are and how they treat policyholders.

 - Niche expertise: If you have unique needs, like a high-risk job or specific health condition, choose a company that specializes in covering situations like yours.